stulp/dmpbbo/INSTALL.md

 `mkdir -p build_dir_debug; cd build_dir_debug; cmake .. -DCMAKE_BUILD_TYPE=Debug; make VERBOSE=1`

+Please note that the tests are not unit tests.
+Rather, they are executables that allow for debugging during development.
+In general, it is ensured that all test binaries compile, but they are not documented well, and may be finicky and impolite about providing the right input arguments (e.g. a core dump if you don't pass the right arguments).
+The sources are inluded in the master branch because advanced users may get a deeper understanding of the functionality from them, but the compiled binaries come without any guarantees.

 ### Debugging real-time code

 Many functions in dmpbbo are expected to be called in real-time loops on a robot, e.g. Dmp::differentialEquation and the predict function in various FunctionApproximators.
 Therefore, these function have been optimized so that no dynamic allocations are made in real-time critical functions (for the FunctionApproximators currently LWR, RRRFF, LWPR, GMR, but not the others).